Complete Alphabetical Guide to 26 Essential Seasonings: Flavor Profiles & Storage Tips

 Pro Tip:

-• Use a small tasting spoon to smell each spice before using it.
-This helps avoid flavor confusion between similar-looking powders like chili powder and paprika.
+• Always smell each spice before using it to avoid confusion between similar-looking powders like chili powder and paprika.

 Fresh garlic bulbs and lemongrass stalks